 In the 1960s, R Colk, house furnishers, had a shop at 2 Western Road, on the corner with Abingdon Road; and on the opposite corner, at 1 Western Road and 2-4 Abingdon Road, was the Parnell Group Services domestic appliances shop.

 After the First World War James Haines (1868-1950) lived with his wife and seven children at 69 Norreys Avenue.
 He had a horse and cart from which he sold fish and chips.
-In the late 1920s his son Bert bought a shop on the corner of Abingdon Road and Lincoln Road, and established a fish and chips shop there, which is still going strong as the Mediterranean Fish Bar.
+In the late 1920s his son Bert bought a shop on the corner of Abingdon Road and Lincoln Road, and established a fish and chips shop there, which is still going strong as the Atlantic Fish Bar (previously the Mediterranean Fish Bar).
 Bert and his wife Lilian lived in the flat above.
 Two other sons, Bernard and Reg, made ice cream at Norreys Avenue.

 After Reg's marriage the brothers continued to make ice cream at Reg's house in Wytham Street, and to sell this, together with fruit, from mobile vans.
-During the Second World War, American soldiers would bring tinned fruit which the Haineses would add to the ice cream and then sell it back to them.
+Reg and Bernard's father James, known to local children as ‘Granfer Haines’, rode around on a ‘stop-me-and-buy-one’ tricycle, selling ice cream.
+David Roberts, who lived on Wytham Street as a child during the Second World War, remembers that if he and his friends couldn’t afford an ice cream they would ask Mr Haines if he had any broken wafers to give them.
+If he hadn’t, they would say "Can you break some for us?"
+During the War, American soldiers would bring tinned fruit which the Haineses would add to the ice cream and then sell it back to them.
 Reg carried on selling from his mobile shop until he retired.
 Meanwhile Bert continued the family tradition of making ice cream at the rear of the chip shop, later moving to the Varsity Works on Wytham Street (see above).
 The brothers' sister Sadie married Arthur Carter and he worked with Bert making ice cream.
 In the late 1940s Arthur rented a property next to St Matthew's church - the Grandpont Creamery (see above) - and continued making ice cream from there.
 Much later, this Haines ice cream sign was found by the new owners when they moved into 87 Sunningwell Road.

 At 282 Abingdon Road, on the corner of Monmouth Road (where A&C Glass is now), was another grocer's.
 At 298 Abingdon Road, near the corner of Northampton Road, was Rainbows Removals and Storage Contractors, who had a fleet of lorries.
 In the 1950s this was Ledger's removals and storage business, and next door at 300 was the Co-op grocery store.
 Both these buildings are now occupied by SD Timmo Car Sales.
 On the opposite corner at 302-314 was GR Hartwell Ltd's South Oxford Garage, where National Tyres Autocare is now.
 At 328-330 Abingdon Road, on the corner of Oswestry Road (where more recently there was a Londis store) was yet another grocer's, Brookes & Belcher.
 Next door at 332 was Hartwell's agricultural engineers, and at 334-336 was Albert Lynch's grocer's shop (now the fishing tackle shop Top Tackle.)
 Further along, on the other side of the road and next to the Fox and Hounds pub, was the Cold Arbour filling station; there are pictures of it in 1958 here and here.
 There was a petrol station on this site until the 2010s; it's now a car wash.